apollo

 About Eltrompact 50 Tablet 14's

 Eltrompact 50 Tablet 14's is used to treat low blood platelet count in patients with idiopathic thrombocytopenic purpura (ITP) and hepatitis C virus (HCV) infections.
-Eltrompact 50 Tablet 14's is also used to treat severe aplastic anemia (SAA) in adults.
+Eltrompact 50 Tablet 14's is also used to treat severe aplastic anaemia (SAA) in adults.
 Idiopathic thrombocytopenic purpura is an immune condition associated with low levels of platelets.
 Hepatitis C is an infection and inflammation of the liver caused by the hepatitis C virus.
-Severe aplastic anemia is a condition in which the bone marrow doesn't make enough blood cells.
+Severe aplastic anaemia is a condition in which the bone marrow doesn't make enough blood cells.

 Let your doctor know if you have any allergic reactions to Eltrompact 50 Tablet 14's or any other medicines before starting Eltrompact 50 Tablet 14's.
-It is essential to inform your doctor if you have any heart, kidney, or liver problems, blood disorders, blood clotting problems, or cataracts before starting Eltrompact 50 Tablet 14's.
 Consult the doctor if you are pregnant or planning to conceive.
 Eltrompact 50 Tablet 14's is not indicated for use in breastfeeding since it passes into the breast milk.
-Eltrompact 50 Tablet 14's may make you dizzy hence, drive or operate machinery only when you are mentally alert.

 Uses of Eltrompact 50 Tablet 14's